HomeAbout UsServicesTurf TipsEstimatesContact UsCustomer portal

 Sharpen the blade, change the oil and spark plug, or have a service to a tune-up for you.
 A sharp blade is critical to

 achieving a clean cut on your lawn.
 I find it best to have a spare blade, I put on a freshly sharpened blade once a month.
-A dull
+A dull blade will tear the grass blade, leaving it more susceptible to insects and disease.
+Try to mow frequently enough so that you only remove 1/3 of the grass blade each time.
+Also, alternating mowing directions

-weekly reduces mower ruts, and provides a cleaner cut.
+weekly reduces mower ruts and provides a cleaner cut.
 If the grass gets overgrown due to excessive rains, it is best to set your

 mower up high, mow the lawn, and then mow it a second time at the correct height, which is generally about 3".